codedx/codedx-kubernetes/codedx/README.md

 The Code Dx Helm chart creates Kubernetes resources for a secure, production-ready Code Dx deployment and environment.
 To make the most of this, check that Network Policies and Pod Security Policies are enabled and enforced on your cluster.

+>Note: This chart is compatible with a cluster running Kubernetes v1.14.

 **This repository contains various in-depth guides in the [docs](docs) folder, outlined below.**

 - [Code Dx Config](docs/codedx-config.md)